SatbirTanda/sdl_ios_guides/docs/Mobile Navigation/Introduction/index.md

 The first difference for a navigation app is the `appHMIType` of `SDLAppHMITypeNavigation` that has to be set in the `SDLLifecycleConfiguration`.
 Navigation apps are also non-media apps.

-The second difference is that an `SDLStreamingMediaConfiguration` must be created and passed to the `SDLConfiguration`.
+The second difference is that a `SDLStreamingMediaConfiguration` must be created and passed to the `SDLConfiguration`.
 A property called `securityManagers` must be set if connecting to a version of Core that requires secure video & audio streaming.
 This property requires an array of classes of Security Managers, which will conform to the `SDLSecurityType` protocol.
 These security libraries are provided by the OEMs themselves, and will only work for that OEM.
 There is not a general catch-all security library.

 #### Objective-C
 ```objc